abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/announcing-automigrate.md

 ```

 Command prints for us relative path of created migration and migration actions
 that have been detected in migration.
+Migration can contain multiple migration actions.

 Now you can check that migration file has been created, and it is not applied: